kepano/obsidian-minimal/README.md

 For customization use [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) or [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
 Minimal Theme Settings is best if you want to use [Minimal hotkeys](#hotkeys), while Style Settings has more granular settings for headings and advanced features.
 Note that running both simultaneously may lead to conflicts.

 [Hider](https://github.com/kepano/obsidian-hider) is also recommended to hide UI elements.
-When using Hider to turn off menu ribbon, it can be accessed by hovering over the bottom left edge of the window.
+When using Hider to turn off the app ribbon, it can be accessed by hovering over the bottom left edge of the window.

 ### Community plugins